 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 Held each year in Manitou Springs, the quirky enclave just west of Colorado Springs, this one-day event is the perfect way to kick off the start of summer.
-Taste a variety of wines and meads from nearly 30 Colorado purveyors like Meadery of the Rockies and Two Rivers Winery, all while listening to live music and perusing the wares of various vendors.
+Taste a variety of wines and meads from nearly 30 Colorado purveyors like Meadery of the Rockies and Ten Bears Winery, all while listening to live music and perusing the wares of various vendors.

 Pay a visit to Summit County for this one-day beer festival, where you can sip brews from more than 30 Colorado breweries.
 Be sure to bring your camera, too, because you’ll want to snap views of Lake Dillon surrounded by the mountains all day long.

-Smoked meats are what’s on the menu at this beloved summer festival, held each year in downtown Frisco.
-With the mountains as a backdrop, dozens of world-class barbecue cooks take to the street, competing to be crowned the champion of ribs, brisket, chicken, and pork shoulder on Father’s Day weekend.
+Smoked meats are what’s on the menu at this beloved summer festival, now at Copper Mountain Resort after 27 years in Frisco.
+With the mountains as a backdrop, dozens of world-class barbecue cooks compete to be crowned the champion of ribs, brisket, chicken, and pork shoulder on Father’s Day weekend.
 The best part?
-Festival-goers get to eat all of their scrumptious creations, along with jamming out to live music, watching pig races, and competing in a 6k running race.
+Festival-goers get to eat all of their scrumptious creations, along with jamming out to live music, watching pig races, and competing in a 5k running race.